salilc/LegitCarDealer/README.md

 2. The visualizer.py gives us visualizations across predictor variables

 3. The modelgenerator.py file creates,tunes and fits classifier models.
 It also calculates AUC and plots the confusion matrix and the classification report.

+Future Work :

+1. Work on improving the AUC through xgboost and LightGBM algorithms.
+2. Try and leverage outliers and missing values.